mbcalles/mbcalles.github.io/content/project/shinyapphockey/index.md

   - Visualization
 ---

-A fun and interactive **Shiny app** that tracks and visualizes **ELO scores over time** for participants in a head-to-head fantasy hockey league among friends.
+A fun and interactive **Shiny app** that tracks and visualizes **ELO scores over 11 seasons of fantasy hockey** for participants in a head-to-head league among friends.

 **Impact:** Makes competitive tracking intuitive and enjoyable for everyone in the league.